 Being Patient is an editorially independent news and community platform that aims to create clarity around complex health issues and be a trusted, accurate source of information for the people impacted by a disease.

-We want to hear from you – get in touch with ideas, insights and suggestions at email@example.com.
+We want to hear from you – write to us with ideas, insights, and suggestions.